HERS: Homomorphically Encrypted Representation Search: Related Work

 \textbf{Encrypted Distance Computation:} Homomorphic encryption (HE) cryptosystems enable arithmetic directly on ciphertext, and as such can be leveraged to compute distances between feature vectors entirely in the encrypted domain.
-However, given the extreme computational complexity of HE~\cite{fhe3} most existing works utilizing HE are limited to binary templates and partial homomorphic encryption (PHE) (supports either encrypted additions or encrypted multiplications)~\cite{he3,he4, gomez2017multi}.
-A few works~\cite{he6, boddeti2018secure, kolberg2020efficiency} have have demonstrated the use of Fully Homomorphic Encryption (FHE) schemes~\cite{fhe2} (supports encrypted multiplications and additions).
+However, given the extreme computational complexity of HE~\cite{fhe3} most existing works utilizing HE are limited to binary templates and partial homomorphic encryption (PHE) (supports either encrypted additions or encrypted multiplications), or are computationally impractical~\cite{he3,he4, gomez2017multi, rw1, rw2, rw3, rw4, rw5, rw6, rw7, rw8}.
+From Table~\ref{table:comparison} it can be seen that existing methods are orders of magnitude slower than even the best existing baseline~\cite{boddeti2018secure}.
+The only exception to this is the work described in~\cite{rw3}, which uses Paillier Homomorphic encryption (requiring that the client template remain decrypted).
+Admittedly, many of the benchmarks reported in Table~\ref{table:comparison} are benchmarked on slower running CPUs than \ourmethod.
+However, given the order of magnitude in time difference between \ourmethod~and the benchmarks, it is not plausible that a minor CPU upgrade will come close to bridging the gap in search speed.
+A few works~\cite{he6, boddeti2018secure, kolberg2020efficiency} have demonstrated the effective use of Fully Homomorphic Encryption (FHE) schemes~\cite{fhe2} (supports encrypted multiplications and additions).
 Cheon \etal{} \cite{he6} and Boddeti \cite{boddeti2018secure} proposed FHE based schemes which leverage a batching technique to reduce the memory and computational requirements for $1:1$ matching of binary iris (Hamming distance) and quantized face representations (cosine distance), respectively, in the encrypted domain.
 Boddeti showed that two 512-dimensional face representations could be compared with 16 KB of memory and in 2.5 milliseconds.
 Engelsma \etal{} \cite{deepprint} adopted the same scheme for $1:1$ matching of 192-dimensional encrypted fingerprint representations in 1.25 milliseconds.
 In contrast, early FHE schemes for the same took 100 seconds per match~\cite{boddeti2018secure}.

 Although these algorithmic savings enable using FHE for $1:1$ matching applications, the time and space complexity remains intractable for most $1:m$ matching applications (image search).
 For example, encrypted search against a $m=100,000,000$ gallery with representations that are of dimensionality $512$ would still take over 38 hours and 9 TB memory with the improved FHE scheme proposed in~\cite{boddeti2018secure}.
 As such, in this work we develop a FHE based solution that is explicitly designed for efficient $1:m$ encrypted matching and can be applied to any image search application.